Cipher27/cloudflare-change-waf-rules/README.md

 # CloudFlare Change Waf Rule Actions

-This project is meant to help you avoid the pesky task of turning the 350+ cloudflare rules to simulate in your WAF, in order to build a baseline of potential false positives your application may trigger.
+This project is meant to help you avoid the pesky task of turning the 350+ cloudflare rules to simulate (or whatever other mode you desire) in your WAF, in order to build a baseline of potential false positives your application may trigger or switch back to default once you've established your baseline.

 ## Getting Started